pplonski/artistic-sketches-jupyter-mercury/README.md

 # 👋 Sketch app created with Mercury

-This sketch web application was built with Jupyter Notebook and [Mercury](https://github.com/mljar/mercury) framework.
+This sketch web application was built with [Mercury](https://github.com/mljar/mercury) framework and Jupyter Notebook.

 Mercury allows you to convert your notebooks into web apps by adding YAML header.
 Based on YAML the widgets are generated for notebook.